thegialeo/bayesflow/docsrc/README.md

 To install the necessary dependencies, please run `pip install -e .[docs]`.
 You can then do the following:

-1. `make dev`: Generate the docs for the current version
+1. `make local`: Generate the docs for the current local state
 2. `make docs`: Build the docs for branches and tags specified in `poly.py` in sequential fashion.
 Virtual environments are cached (run `make clean-all` to delete)
-3. `make github`: As `make docs`, but versions are built sequentially, and the build environment is deleted after each build (see below for details)
+3. `make docs-sequential`: As `make docs`, but versions are built sequentially, and the build environment is deleted after each build (see below for details)
+4. `make view-docs`: Starts a local webserver to display the content of `../docs`

 The docs will be copied to `../docs`.